shakfu/buildpy/README.md

 | make                       | x       | x        | x        |          |          |          |
 | bash                       | x       | x        | x        |          |          |          |

-The python implementation of `buildpy` uses the capabilities of its stdlib to download python and its dependencies, uncompress the results only uses an external executables when calling `./configure` and `make`.
+The python implementation of `buildpy` uses the capabilities of its stdlib to download python and its dependencies, extract the results and uses external executables when calling `./configure` and `make`.